-COVERED MARKETThe famous Wool Market or Market Hall stands in the High Street.
-In many ways this stone buiding with its arches and its timbered roof, sums up the Cotswolds, whose history encompasses sheep, wool and oolitic limestone.
-The Market Hall was built in 1627 by Sir Baptist Hicks, later first Lord Campden, his descendants owning it until 1942, when it became the property of the National Trust.
+The famous Wool Market or Market Hall stands on the High Street.
+In many ways, this stone building with its arches and its timbered roof, sums up the Cotswolds, whose history encompasses sheep, wool, and oolitic limestone.
+The Market Hall was built in 1627 by Sir Baptist Hicks, later first Lord Campden, his descendants owned it until 1942, when it became the property of the National Trust.

 Much of his working life was spent in the USA, working for the Arnold Arboretum in Boston, Massachusetts.
 He and his wife died in the USA in a motor accident in 1930.
 The garden was created through local donations and through the gifts of plants from various nurseries and gardeners and opened in 1984. although there is no entry charge, a collecting box in the wall is there for visitors who would like to contribute to the garden’s upkeep.